 What's the best Monster Hunter of all time?
 In a series where half of the titles have the word 'Ultimate' fixed on the end, it can be a difficult question to answer.
 We're not averse to difficult decisions, though, so we've taken it upon ourselves to rank every single Monster Hunter game (yes, in a departure from our regular programming, even the non-Nintendo ones) to determine which is the very best.

 We've only included the western releases because, well, we haven't played the others.
 We've been blessed with some top, top titles around these parts, though.
 For non-aficionados, it can be difficult to distinguish the Monster Hunters at the best of times, so hopefully the rundown below will help jog your memory and get you up to speed when it comes to the mainline and spin-off Monster Hunters we've received in the West.
-With the release of the latest game in the series, the Switch console exclusive Monster Hunter Rise (which you can now find in the list below), and the upcoming Monster Hunter Stories 2: Wings of Ruin, there's plenty for veteran and would-be stalkers of large creatures to enjoy and look forward to on Switch.
+With the 2021 releases of the latest games in the series, the Switch console exclusive Monster Hunter Rise along with Monster Hunter Stories 2: Wings of Ruin, there's plenty for veteran and would-be stalkers of large creatures to enjoy on Nintendo's system.

 So, read on to learn who takes the crown as best Monster Hunter game ever...